Indiibot

 After working with 50+ brands at Indiibot, I've noticed the same five patterns repeating over and over.
 Here's what they are, and more importantly, how you can avoid them.

 The first thing most founders do is hire a designer.
 They want a logo, a colour palette, a "vibe."
 And while that feels productive, it's actually backwards.
 Design without strategy is decoration.
+This is the core of what our brand strategy service addresses before any design work begins.
 Before you pick a font or a colour, you need to know who you are, who you're for, and why they should choose you over everyone else.

 The fix: Spend at least two weeks on brand strategy before you touch design.
 Define your target customer precisely, your brand positioning, your key differentiator, and your brand voice.
 Everything visual follows from this foundation.